Conference League Final 2025 Predictions: Who will win the Conference League?

 Final: 28th May

-Which teams will compete in the league phase of the Conference League?
+Which teams competed in the league phase of the Conference League?

-The 36 teams who will contest the league stage are:
+The 36 teams who contested the league stage were:

 • Chelsea (England)